willrabbermann/toggledistcc/README.md

+Necessary user configuations are set in 'config.h' before compiling.

-toggledistcc is compiled with a constant, DISTCC_TJ, which represents the max number threads when using distcc (remote + local); It is recommended to update this to match your setup.
+toggledistcc is compiled with a constant ```DISTCC_TJ```, which represents the max number of threads when using distcc (remote + local); It is recommended to update this to match your setup.

 When LOCAL_TJ is == 0, a system command is run to find the thread count of your local processor.
-Therefore it is not necessary to update LOCAL_TJ.
+Therefore it is not necessary to update ```LOCAL_TJ```.

 I made this program so I could easily turn distcc off when I start getting ICE (internal compiler errors).
 Some things compile fine with distcc opts but its useful being able to turn them off when errors arise.